DinghaiZ/3-prime-READS-plus/README.md

 **Before each analysis, please do the following:**
 1. git clone the repo to your system.
-2. Copy the notebooks folder into the 'projects/project_name/experiment_name' folder.
+2. Copy the *notebooks* folder into a *projects/project_name/experiment_name* folder.
 You can name the projects and experiments the way you want.
 3. Edit the analysis configuration sections (at the beginning) of the notebooks for project and experiment-specific analysis.
 4. Make sure that 3rd party softwares have been installed on your system and are in your path.
 5. Run the notebooks and have fun!